Pilot Licences Explained

 Integrated Flight Training Organisations

-Integrated Flight Training School Directory
+Integrated Flight Training School Comparison

 A comparison of the big European Approved Training Organisations (ATOs)

-Integrated Flight Training Organisation Directory
+Integrated Flight Training Organisation Comparison

 Whilst the flight schools provide a set course price, the establishments tend to differ with what’s included in this price.
 For example some include accommodation, whilst others don’t.
 It is important to take such variables into account when considering which is the best option for you.